 That was July 1953.
 Then followed a real life drama.

-Having survived flying Spitfires in World War 2, Jim was thrust into the centre of the brief but spectacular 1950's Australian square dancing boom - an entertainment boom that had the whole of Australia tapping its feet.
-At that time, Jim was one of Australia's highest paid entertainers, calling for thousands of dancers, night after night in Melbourne and Adelaide's largest Ballrooms, beamed by radio into homes throughout the nation - ironically, despite acute stage fright.
+Having survived service as a Spitfire pilot in World War 2, Jim was thrust into the centre of the brief but spectacular 1950's Australian square dancing boom - an entertainment boom that had the whole of Australia tapping its feet.
+Jim quickly became one of Australia's highest paid entertainers, calling for thousands of dancers, night after night in Melbourne and Adelaide's largest Ballrooms, beamed by radio into homes throughout the nation - ironically, despite acute stage fright.

 Doctors advised Jim he would live for 5 to 10 years, and gave him little hope of escaping the iron-lung.
-Jim's fight, to defy this medical opinion, and go on to live a long, productive, and influential life - despite significant paralysis - is an inspiring story, rich in its clues on how we can all find great happiness by rebounding from our own life struggles.
+Jim's fight, to defy this medical opinion, and go on to live a long, productive, and influential life, despite paralysis, is an inspiring story, rich in its clues on how we can all find great happiness by rebounding from our own life struggles.
 Jim passed away peacefully on December 30th, 2008 - Aged 90.

 Contact Us | Privacy

 Home | Jim's Story | Australian Square Dancing